AdobeDocs/marketo.es-ES/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/navigating-the-program-schedule-view.md

    ![](assets/image2014-9-17-11-3a38-3a3.png)

-   Ahora verá la vista de programación de su programa.
+   Ahora aparece la vista de programación del programa.

    ![](assets/image2014-9-17-11-3a38-3a14.png)